lupyuen/lupyuen.github.io/src/gateway.md

 (The Things Network will helpfully merge the duplicate messages into one)

-TODO: Which is great because
+Which is super awesome because it means we have (some) __Wireless Redundancy__ in The Things Network!

 # Benchmark with RAKwireless WisGate